-Three composite samples representing different mineral domains have been selected for metallurgical testing and are being shipped to the laboratory.
-The testing will be carried out by WAI, with results expected in H1-2024.
+Three composite samples representing different mineral domains have been selected for metallurgical testing and have been shipped to the laboratory.
+The testing is being carried out by WAI, with results expected in Q3-2024.

 Table 1: Mineral Resource Table

 The following table summarizes the maiden Mineral Resource Estimate for the IBW Project: